Year of entry 2024

 You'll also have a wide choice of more specialist modules, enabling you to follow your own interests throughout your course.
 You'll be taught by philosophers, religious studies scholars, and social scientists on topics such as:

 Religion, Gender and Sexuality

 Religions and Global Development

 Global Justice; and Racism, Decoloniality and Migration

-You'll also write a dissertation on a topic of your own choice.
+You'll also write a dissertation on a topic of your choice related to the course content.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

 Learning and teaching

 Most of our modules are taught through a combination of lectures and seminars, where you can discuss the issues arising from your reading with fellow students and your tutor.

 You’ll also have one-to-one supervisions while you work on your dissertation.
 Independent study is also an important element of the course, allowing you to develop your skills and pursue your own interests more closely.